wevm/viem/.github/CONTRIBUTING.md

 wagmi uses [pnpm workspaces](https://pnpm.io/workspaces) to manage multiple projects.
 You need to install **Node.js v18 or higher** and **pnpm v7 or higher**.

-You can run the following commands in your terminal to check your local Node.js and npm versions:
+You can run the following commands in your terminal to check your local Node.js and pnpm versions:

 ```bash
 node -v